-|Blade locks closed?||No||Yes||Yes||No||No|
+|Blade locks closed?||No||Yes||No||Yes||No|

-|Opening Style||Ambidextrous thumb stud||Assisted, ambidextrous thumb stud||Ambidextrous thumb-stud||Back of knife finger tab||Thumb stud|
+|Opening Style||Ambidextrous thumb stud||Assisted, ambidextrous thumb stud||Assisted, flipper||Assisted, ambidextrous thumb stud; back-of-knife finger tab||Fingernail|

-|Lock Mechanism||Proprietary (Axis)||Proprietary (Axis)||Proprietary (Axis)||Frame lock||Frame lock|
+|Lock Mechanism||Proprietary (Axis)||Proprietary (Axis)||Liner lock||Frame lock||None|

-|Overall Length||7.4 in||6.9 in||6.9 in||7.4 in||6.5 in|
+|Overall Length||7.4 in||6.9 in||7.6 in||7.0 in||3.8 in|

 Our Analysis and Test Results

-The Bugout is a full-function, full-sized knife that is then made as light as possible.
+The Bugout is a full-function, full-sized knife that is made as light as possible.
 In this way, it stands out.
 It has basically all the performance and usability attributes of a full-size, day-to-day tool, but it weighs less (much less) than other close competitors.
 For outdoor adventures, the Bugout is the best we know of.
-You can find slightly lighter knives, but they will greatly compromise usability or durability (or both) as compared to the Bugout.
+You can find slightly lighter knives, but they will greatly compromise usability or durability (or both) compared to the Bugout.

 Blade and Edge Integrity

-Benchmade is known for great blades, especially as compared to any other widely available options.
+Benchmade is known for great blades, especially compared to other widely available options.
 The deep, gently tapered blade of the Bugout is familiar.
 We've long tested and enjoyed Benchmade knives.
 The geometry and faceting of the Bugout are reminiscent of others we've used.

 The S30V steel employed in the award-winning Bugout is great.
 We had no problems with it.
 We've used the same steel in other knives long-term and found it to hold an edge there too.
 We especially like that Benchmade will return a factory edge to your knife with their "LifeSharp" program.
-You're going to sharpen your knife at home from time to time, but periodic factory service will certainly enhance your knife's usability.
+You'll sharpen your knife at home from time to time, but periodic factory service will certainly enhance your knife's usability.
 Benchmade makes this easy and affordable.

 The proprietary "Axis lock" of most Benchmade knives (including the Bugout) is definitely our favorite lock method.
-It is ambidextrous, doable with thin gloves on, and a reasonable proposition with just one hand.
+It is ambidextrous, doable with thin gloves and a reasonable proposition with just one hand.
 Liner lock and frame lock options (as found on basically all other modern pocket knives) are not as slick and convenient as Benchmade's Axis lock.

-For a full-size, full-function pocket knife the Bugout is very light.
+For a full-size, full-function pocket knife, the Bugout is very light.
 The thinned-down handle profile also enhances packability.
 We have a hard time imagining a lighter knife that packs in all the durability, usability, and function of the Bugout.

 You can get knives that are smaller and/or lighter, but they won't work nearly as well as the Bugout.
 We like the short, simple pocket clip that can be configured for either left- or right-side carry.

-This is not an inexpensive knife.
-It is a specialized tool.
-Think of it like you think of other ultralight adventure equipment; durability and value are not the goals of selecting something in the ultralight category.
+For self-propelled adventuring, this is the best of the pocket knives we tested.
+But this is not an inexpensive knife – it is a specialized tool.
+Think of it as you think of other ultralight adventure equipment; durability and value are not the goals of selecting something in the ultralight category.
 If you use it in the trades or for professional-level wilderness travel, you'll get your money's worth from it before it fully degrades, but another choice will be an even better value.